 Distance cycled: 52km

-Time: 5 hours
+Duration: 5 hours

-It was here we stocked up on essentials for the day ahead – orange and poppyseed cake, carrot cake, apple cake, apple pie… you get the picture.
+A mainstay of this trip was the local bakery and cafes we made a point of visiting in every place we passed through or stayed.
+And the White Rose Cafe in Dunedoo set a very high bar.
+Here we stocked up on essentials for the day ahead – orange and poppyseed cake, carrot cake, apple cake, apple pie… You get the picture.
 It was also the scene of breakfast, where I smashed their brekky burger, laden with sausage, two eggs, bacon, and hash browns.

 After stuffing my body, we hit the road to our next destination – Mendooran.
 And once again, we faced a hill that really pushed me to the limit.
-Though once we summitted, it was (mostly) downhill from there.
+Though once we summited, it was (mostly) downhill from there.

-That night we stayed at the Royal Hotel where we left our bikes securely locked up in their beer garden and enjoyed the story of how a grey nomad couple met over the cold beverages (and parmi) we’d earned.
+That night we stayed at the Royal Hotel, where we left our bikes securely locked up in their beer garden and enjoyed the story of how a grey nomad couple met over the cold beverages (and parmi) we’d earned.

 Day 3 – Mendooran to Ballimore